aredn/documentation/arednGettingStarted/node_admin.rst

   You can click the down arrow icon at the right of the *Target Address* and *Source Address* fields to select the desired nodes from a dropdown list.
 If your desired device is not shown, you can click in the fields to enter or edit the device name that you want to test.
 After selecting the *Target* and *Source* devices, click the ``Go`` button to the bottom right of the results field to view the results.
 You may want to test network throughput in both directions by clicking the double-arrow icon to swap the *Target* and *Source* devices.
 When you are finished studying the results, click the ``Done`` button to return to the status display.

 Support Data
-  There may be times when you want to view more detailed information about the configuration and operation of your node, or even forward this information to the AREDN |trade| team in order to get help with a problem.
+  There may be times when you want to view more detailed information about the configuration and operation of your node, or even forward this information to the AREDN® team in order to get help with a problem.
 Click the *Support Data* icon to save a compressed archive file to your local computer.

 Node Reset Button Actions
 -------------------------

-The reset button on an AREDN |trade| node has two built-in functions based on the length of time the button is pressed.
+The reset button on an AREDN® node has two built-in functions based on the length of time the button is pressed.

 With the node powered on and fully booted: